dunglas/vulcain/spec/vulcain.md

 The `hreflang` parameter contains a language as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and in this language.
-When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept-Language` header to this value.
+When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept-Language` request header to this value.

 The `type` parameter contains a media type as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and having this media